-Item Rubric Score Points Score Point Descriptors 2 points The student describes one way of altering the photo and its effect on the photograph.
-1 point The student describes one way of altering the photograph but does not explain its effect on the photograph.
+Item Rubric Score Points Score Point Descriptors 2 points The student correctly explains that the image is digitally manipulated/made by a computer which accounts for the quality of the images, color blending, and layering of images.
+1 point The student correctly identifies that the image is computer- generated but does not explain any other aspects of the picture.
 0 points The response indicates inadequate or no understanding of the concept needed to answer the item.
 The student may have written on a different topic or written +don't know."